Pylons/pyramid/docs/narr/hybrid.rst

 :term:`view lookup` will be invoked in almost exactly the same way it would have been invoked in a "pure" traversal-based application.

+Let's assume there is no *global* :term:`root factory` configured in this application.
 The *default* :term:`root factory` cannot be traversed: it has no useful ``__getitem__`` method.
-So we'll need to associate this route configuration with a non-default root factory in order to create a useful hybrid application.
+So we'll need to associate this route configuration with a custom root factory in order to create a useful hybrid application.
 To that end, let's imagine that we've created a root factory that looks like so in a module named ``routes.py``:

 .. code-block:: python